12 reasons why you might need an asbestos survey

 If asbestos is present in the property, you need a plan detailing how you will manage the material, keeping occupants, tradesmen and visitors safe from exposure.
 A management plan details how you will protect these persons from asbestos on a daily basis.
 This is a legal requirement.

-Discover how R B Asbestos can help you create an asbestos management plan by heading over to our dedicated asbestos management page.
+Discover how R B Asbestos can help you create an asbestos management plan.

 Management Plan Annual Update:

 Asbestos containing materials ACM’s need regular frequent monitoring (at least annually) to ensure they don’t show evidence of disturbance, degradation or their relative risk changes.
 All asbestos products should be re-inspected annually unless the risk is particularly low and you can demonstrate adequate controls.

 Buying a Property

 If you are buying a property (commercial or residential pre-2000) you should ideally have an asbestos survey.
 If you purchase the property without a survey and later find out it contains asbestos, then it becomes your problem.
 Often this is only realised following a traditional building survey, or at the request of the lender who is effectively also taking some of the risk.

 Selling a Property